vala/glysellin/README.md

 In order to stay simple, we choosed for now to keep with some strong dependencies that may not fit to your app.

+Also, no admin interface is provided so you can integrate it, but we always use [RailsAdmin](https://github.com/sferik/rails_admin).

 ## Dependencies

 * [Devise](https://github.com/plataformatec/devise)